nathanmarz/storm/docs/documentation/Multilang-protocol.md

 * Spout

 Shell spouts are synchronous, and subprocess always send 'sync' at the end of next() so you don't need to take care of.
-One thing you have to take care of is, don't let subprocess sleep too much from next(), especially less to worker timeout.
+One thing you have to take care of is, don't let subprocess sleep too much from next(), especially keep it less to worker timeout.

 * Bolt